nicholasbergesen/wave/README.md

 Run website
 1. run_vllm.sh - starts the vllm server.
 This allows interaction with the model via an api
-2. run the wave.web website. - consumes the vllm server api for chat interactions.
+2. run wave.web website. - consumes the vllm server api for chat interactions.